KiranGanji/satisheshwarblogs/content/articles/20241225_essentialskills.md

 #### Professional Insights:
 - Risk wasn’t just about vulnerabilities; it was about understanding impact, likelihood, and mitigation.
-- In compliance and audit, evaluating risk holistically ensured that controls were meaningful and not just tick-box exercises.
+- In compliance and audit, evaluating risk holistically ensured that controls were meaningful and not just tick-in-the-box exercises.

 #### Personal Insights:
 - Recognizing risks in decision-making has helped me weigh options more effectively and act with confidence.